learn-co-curriculum/dsc-t-tests/README.md

 ## Objectives
 You will be able to:

+* Compare when you would use one sample vs. two sample t-tests
-* Perform a complete one sample t-test analysis and describe the results
+* Perform a one sample t-test and make conclusions about an experiment based on the results

 ## Hypothesis testing using the T-distribution